grzegorzkaz/EventService/Readme.md

 INTRODUCTION
 ------------

-* **PURPOSE** — _Event Service_ is first major IT project created by four [_Software Development Academy_](https://sdacademy.dev/) students.
+* **Purpose** — _Event Service_ is our first major IT project created by five [_Software Development Academy_](https://sdacademy.dev/) students.
 Purpose of the following project is to create an App that allows you to create, join and search for events in your city.

-* **SCOPE** — Our App gathers information about events taking place in your neighbourhood.
-Roles are devided to admins and users (registered and unregistered).
+* **Scope** — Our App gathers information about events taking place in your neighbourhood.
+Roles are divided to admins and users (registered and unregistered).
 Registered users can create events, invite other users, join existing events or add comments to events.
 Unregistered users can browse _Home Page_ for the events they are interested in.
 In order to join a certain event a registration is obligatory.
 Event creators have an authority to manage their events by editing event info, deleting comments and removing other users from the event.
 Admins manage the whole App.
-They can add new events, delete evisting events, delete comments in all existing events or ban users.
+They can add new events, delete existing events, delete comments in all existing events or ban users.

-* **OVERVIEW** — Technologies used in the project:
+* **Overview** — Technologies used in the project:
     - Java
     - MariaDB
     - Spring